ahmed-hinai/ahmed-hinai.github.io/3-newsreporting.md

 		<header class="major">
 			<h2>Public Speaking and Media Experience</h2>
 		</header>
 		<p>I worked as a News Reporter for Oman TV for a year or so.
 During this one year I had gained much knowledge of public speaking, conducting interviews, effective and efficient research, and writing clear and interesting reports on not so interesting topics.
-I have highlighted a few or my reports below.</p>
+I have highlighted a few of my reports below.</p>
 	</div>
 </section>